-If the paper has been carbon balanced it means that the CO2 outputs created during the paper production process have been offset.
+If the paper has been Carbon Balanced it means the average CO2 created during the entire paper production and mill delivery have been offset.

-Printing suppliers choosing to offer this paper as a stock option are allowing their clients to choose a more environmentally friendly option for their print jobs.
+Printing supplier choosing to offer this paper as a stock option are allowing their clients to choose a more environmentally friendly option for their print jobs.

-This is a step up from choosing carbon balanced paper because not many print providers go the extra mile to achieve this status.
+This is a step up from choosing Carbon Balanced Paper because not many print suppliers go the extra mile to achieve the Carbon Balanced Printer status.
 Basically, the process involves measuring the CO2 outputs of the whole company.

-After this is determined, the print provider invests in ways in which its CO2 output can be lessened or even reversed so the impact of the paper they use is neutralised.
+After this is determined, the print supplier invests in ways in which its CO2 output can be lessened or even reversed to balance the entire print process.

-You’ll be able to look into printing methods, stock types and even the practices employed by the print provider on a day-to-day basis, such as their energy usage or recycling success.
+You’ll be able to look into printing methods, stock types and even the practices employed by the company on a day-to-day basis, such as their energy usage or recycling success.